 - Labor Day – May 1

 - Mid-Autumn Festival – Sep 17

 Communicate with your factory before each holiday to determine which specific days they will be taking off.

 Lunar New Year in Vietnam, Malaysia, South Korea, etc.

-While the Lunar New Year is an important holiday in these countries, the impact on production is not as significant as in China.
-For example, the official holiday in Vietnam, called Tet, lasts from Jan 31st – February 4th, 2022, and factories may take up to two weeks off.
+While the Lunar New Year is an important holiday in these countries, the impact on production is less significant than in China.
+For example, the official holiday in Vietnam, called Tet, lasts from February 9 – February 15, and factories may take one or two weeks off.

-Production times may be impacted, and quotations may be delayed.
-However, the delay is not as significant as in China, where the impact can span more than a month.
+This closure may impact production times, and quotations may be delayed.
+However, the delay is less significant than in China, where the impact can span more than a month.

-As we’ve discussed, Chinese New Year is the most important holiday in China and leads to significant factory downtime and increased quality mishaps.
+As we’ve discussed, Chinese New Year is China’s most important holiday, leading to significant factory downtime and increased quality mishaps.
 As such, you should step up your quality control efforts around this time.

-For more information about inspections, we recommend reading the following guide.
+For more information about how to prepare for an inspection, we recommend reading the following guide.

-Please Note: This article was originally written in February of 2019 and was most recently updated in September of 2021
+Please Note: This article was originally written in February of 2019 and was most recently updated on October 25, 2024.